lmame/Sample-Library-Public/README.md

 * A pie chart leveraging the supplied libraries nvd3 and d3,
 * Getting user information and broadcast them as output parameters,
 * Use the webcam directive (https://github.com/jonashartmann/webcam-directive) to grab a picture from the webcam and save it in a record instance using a process "Create Attachment" service,
+* Use the QR Code javascript library (https://github.com/zxing-js/library, https://unpkg.com/@zxing/library@latest) to capture a QR code from the webcam video feed,

 Javascript Actions: